-CIE International Student Advisors provide a range of services which are available to all international students.
-The student advising office at the Cumberland House can help you with the following matters:
+The CIE student advising office can help you with the following matters:

-- Inviting your Spouse, Children or Parents to Canada
+- How to invite your Spouse, Children or Parents to come to Canada

 - Working in Canada